dataluscorp/browser/docs/contributing/stack_quickref.rst

 .. image:: img/example-stack.png

-For the overall quick reference guide, see the :ref:`Firefox Contributors Quick Reference <Firefox Contributors' Quick Reference>`
+For the overall quick reference guide, see the :ref:`Datalus Contributors Quick Reference <Datalus Contributors' Quick Reference>`

 Visualize the stack
 -------------------